Local Development

 PRAXIS_RABBITMQ_URL | amqp://praxis:praxis@localhost:5672 | RabbitMQ connection |

-PRAXIS_DATABASE_URL | ~/.praxis_operations.db | Database path |
+PRAXIS_DATABASE_URL | ~/.praxis/operations.db | Database path |

 RUST_LOG | info | Log level |